OtiDavidChibueze/OtiDavidChibueze/README.md

-# Hiiii 🌹, I'm David Chibueze 🔱
+# HII 🌹, I'M DAVID CHIBUEZE 🔱
 ### Passionate Full-Stack Developer 💻✅

 👨‍💻 Hello, I'm a dedicated full-stack developer with a keen eye for front-end design and a strong foundation in back-end development.
 I thrive on turning creative ideas into functional, user-friendly web applications that leave a lasting impact.